Did you know that you can change any of the default text on your Joomla site without touching the language files?

 For the purpose of this tutorial, you will replace the "Become a member to view this session" text for your OSCampus Pro sign-up page by its string.

 - Go to Extensions > Language(s) > Overrides:

 You will see the Languages: Overrides administrative page:

 - Click New.

 You will see the Languages: Edit Override administrative page:

 - Locate the Search For field.
-Click Value and then click Constant:
+Make sure the field displays the Value option:

 - Click on the blue Search button: